-Launch Date To be determined Investment Objective The Fund seeks long-term growth of capital in EUR through exposure to companies located around th strong growth potential by investing up to 100% of its assets in other Funds of the Company (the "Und Funds") in accordance with Annex 1 "General Investment Guidelines and Restrictions".
-In pursuing its investment objective, the Fund will generally have at least 80% exposure to Equity secu Some of the Underlying Funds may use, whether for hedging and/or efficient portfolio management pur certain type of derivatives including interest rate swaps, forward contracts, CDXs, CDS, futures and op erlying ırities. ırposes, futures as described in more detail in the main part of the Prospectus under the "Risk Warnings" section Annex 1.
-The Fund may, from time to time, also invest up to 10% in other UCITS and/or other UCIs as well as d Equity and fixed-income securities.
-Investment exposure risks The Fund is a Fund of Funds and therefore will be subject to the risks associated with the Underl in which it invests.
-Equity, Emerging Markets, OTC Markets, derivative instruments, securities lending, Sustainability Further details of general and specific risks can be found under "Risk Warnings" section and in A In order to achieve its investment goals and for treasury purposes, the Fund may also invest in decredit institutions, money market instruments and units of money market funds within the meaning investment restrictions set out in Annex 1.
-For defensive purposes, the Fund may hold also up to net assets in these instruments on a temporary basis. nnex 1. eposits with g of the Profile of the typical investor The Fund is actively managed and particularly suitable for investors seeking exposure through a Fund structure and long-term capital growth through investments in global Equity securities. of Funds Eligible Investment Countries Any country Investment Adviser CRMC Investment Sub-Adviser CISA Base Currency EUR Valuation Date Each Business day, other than days (as determined by the Board or the Management Company at their discretion) on which Underlying Fund(s) representing a meaningful portion of Fund's portfolio are not in a position to value their assets due to the closure of the markets on which they invest a substantial part of their assets.
+Launch Date To be determined Investment Objective The Fund seeks long-term growth of capital in EUR through exposure to companies located around the world with strong growth potential by investing up to 100% of its assets in other Funds of the Company (the "Underlying Funds") in accordance with Annex 1 "General Investment Guidelines and Restrictions".
+In pursuing its investment objective, the Fund will generally have at least 80% exposure to Equity securities.
+Some of the Underlying Funds may use, whether for investment, hedging and/or efficient portfolio management purposes, certain type of derivatives including interest rate swaps, CDXs, CDS, forward contracts, FX options, futures and options on futures as described in more detail in the main part of the Prospectus under the "Risk Warnings" section and in Annex 1.
+The Fund may, from time to time, also invest up to 10% in other UCITS and/or other UCIs as well as directly in Equity and fixed-income securities.
+Investment exposure risks The Fund is a Fund of Funds and therefore will be subject to the risks associated with the Underlying Funds in which it invests.
+Equity, Emerging Markets, OTC Markets, derivative instruments, securities lending, Sustainability Risks.
+Further details of general and specific risks can be found under "Risk Warnings" section and in Annex 1.
+In order to achieve its investment goals, for treasury purposes and/or in case of unfavourable market conditions, the Fund may also invest in deposits with credit institutions, money market instruments and units of money market funds within the meaning of the investment restrictions set out in Annex 1.
+Profile of the typical investor The Fund is actively managed and particularly suitable for investors seeking exposure through a Fund of Funds structure and long-term capital growth through investments in global Equity securities.
+Eligible Investment Countries Any country Investment Adviser CRMC Investment Sub-Adviser CISA Base Currency EUR Valuation Date Each Business Day, other than days (as determined by the Board or the Management Company at their discretion) on which Underlying Fund(s) representing a meaningful portion of Fund's portfolio are not in a position to value their assets due to the closure of the markets on which they invest a substantial part of their assets.
 A list of such dates is available on capitalgroup.com/international.
 Swing pricing Swing pricing adjustment will not be applied to the Net Asset Value of this Fund as described in more detail in the main part of the Prospectus under the "Net Asset Value" section.
 Calculation method of the risk exposure The methodology used in order to calculate the global exposure resulting from the use of financial derivative instruments is the commitment approach in accordance with the CSSF Circular 11/512.
-Cut-Off Time 9:30am Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges 1 Fund Administration Fee 2 0.15% maximum
+Cut-Off Time 9:30am Luxembourg time on every Valuation Date Fiscal year-end 31 December in each year Fees and charges Annual Administration Charge 0.25% maximum